Mupu/jai_odbc/README.md

 11. [License](#license)

 # What is jai_odbc?
-Jai ODBC is a simple wrapper for ODBC, which exposes a simple API to make SQL requests and parse it's data into structs.
+Jai ODBC is a wrapper for ODBC, which exposes a simple API to make SQL requests and parse it's data into structs.
 Currently it has only been used and tested on Windows with MSSQL 2022 with the `SQL Server Native Client 11.0`, `ODBC Driver 17 for SQL Server`, and `ODBC Driver 18 for SQL Server` drivers.
 If you have any feedback, or improvements feel free to ping me on the Discord.
 If you want to contribute take a look in the [Contribution](#contribution) section.

 # Installation
 You need at least Jai `version beta 0.1.049` or higher.
 Download the repository and import it with `#import "jai_odbc"`.
 Also make sure to read [Important Information](#important-information) and to look at the [examples](#examples).

 # Features
 Jai ODBC lets you define a struct to which the results will be mapped.
 Currently the mapping is a 1 to 1 mapping between the StructMemberName and the returned columnnames.
 After that you just call the API, pass it the type, the query, and the arguments.
 NOTE: Youre supposed to pass the arguments by making use of parameterized queries.
-It will also prevent you from accidentilly creating SQL injection.
+It will also prevent you from accidentally creating SQL injection.
 <br>The API is super convienent to use and saves you from having to write any table-to-structure-binding boilerplate code, like you have to in C/Cpp.
 Currently, the [API](#api) is super small and minimalistic.
 But it may be expanded in the future.
 <br>A list of supported types and conversions can be found below.
 Examples can found [here](#examples).

 ## Supported Conversions
 - :heavy_check_mark: means bidirectional
 - :arrow_up: means from the left(Jai) convertable to the top(SQL)
-- :a:arrow_left:: means from the top(SQL) convertable to the left(Jai)
+- :arrow_left:: means from the top(SQL) convertable to the left(Jai)
 - :x: means not supported

 |x             |SQLString         |SQLInteger        |Real & SQLFloat   |SQLBinary         |Date/Time         |